visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 3. Using the 'One Size Fits All' Approach
 Not all clients wear the same size.
 A generic onboarding process can make clients feel like they ordered a custom suit, but ended up with an off-the-rack outfit.
 Make sure your onboarding is as unique as your clients are.

-## Now that we know what not to do, let's look at some best practices:
+<h2 id="best-practices"> Now that we know what not to do, let's look at some best practices: </h2>

 • Make It Personal: You're not just selling a product, you're building a partnership.
 Add personal touches to make your clients feel valued.